hm-lang/core/proposals/README.md

 Lines can be continued at a +2 indent from the originating line, though there are some special rules here when parentheses are involved.
-If an open bracket is encountered at the end of the line, and the next lines are only at +1 indent, then we assume an array is being constructed.
-If `:` is encountered in what otherwise might be a line-continued array, we assume we're creating a store.
-If the line after an open parenthesis is at +2 indent, then we assume we are just continuing the line and not creating an array.
+If an open bracket is encountered at the end of the line, and the next lines are only at +1 indent, then we assume a container is being constructed.
 Note that operators besides parentheses *are ignored* for determining the indent, so typical practice is to tab to the operator then tab to the number/symbol you need for continuing a line.

 ```
 SomeVariable := someVeryLongFunctionNameBecauseItIsGoodToBeSpecific(10)